All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • mineral, water, land, forest, recreational, faunal

-By exhaustiveness and ability to restore:
+By exhaustibility and ability to renew:

 By direction of use:

-By technical possibilities of operation:
+By technical possibilities of exploitation:

 • real, potential (forecasts)

-By economic value:
+By economic significance:

-• resources of primary origin and natural and man-made — production and consumption waste
+• resources of primary origin and natural-technogenic β€” waste of production and consumption

-Approaches to the assessment of natural resources
+Approaches to assessing natural resources

-Rent approach <TAG1> assumes that the price of a natural resource is determined depending on supply and demand in the market and is related to the amount of rent.
+Rent approach β€” assumes that the price of a natural resource is determined by supply and demand in the market and is related to the amount of rent.

 Types of rent

-• Absolute rent <TAG1> is a form of rent that must be paid to the owner for any plot of land (hence the name — absolute«), regardless of the quality characteristics of the resource located on the plot.
+• Absolute rent β€” a form of rent that must be paid to the owner for any plot of land (hence the name "absolute"), regardless of the quality characteristics of the resource located on the plot.

-• Differential rent <TAG1> additional net income of resource users related to the use of medium and better quality resource types.
+• Differential rent β€” additional net income of resource users associated with the use of average and better quality types of resources.

-Differential rent I <TAG1> arises due to a difference in resource quality (for example, due to location).
+Differential rent I β€” arises from the difference in the quality of the resource (for example, due to location).

 This post doesn't have any additions from the author yet.